mstoyanovca/logbook/README.md

-Built as a proof of concept with Scala, Play, Slick and Angular, to host on AWS.
+Scala, sbt, ScalaTest, Play, Slick, to host on AWS.